isovalent/ebpf-docs/docs/linux/kfuncs/bpf_cpumask_full.md

 [:octicons-tag-24: v6.3](https://github.com/torvalds/linux/commit/516f4d3397c9e90f4da04f59986c856016269aa1)
 <!-- [/FEATURE_TAG] -->

-Check if a cpumask has all bits set.
+Check if a CPU-mask has all bits set.

 ## Definition

-`cpumask`: The cpumask being checked.
+`cpumask`: The CPU-mask being checked.

 Return:
 * `true`   - All of the bits in `cpumask` are set.